 Ida B. Wells became deeply involved with Garvey's organization.
 She served as delegate at events on the UNIA's behalf and even spoke at one of Marcus Garvey's events.
 Ida B. Wells greatly admired and respected Marcus Garvey, as he did her.

-Delxino frequently speaks of Marcus Garvey being his inspiration for creating the Buy Black Movement.
-In his own words, Delxino said, A century ago, Marcus Garvey inspired millions of Black people to unite, believe in themselves and work together towards the upliftment of our race.
+Delxino frequently speaks of Marcus Garvey being his inspiration for creating the Black Business Network, the Buy Black Movement, and ultimately Garvey Nation.
+In his own words, Delxino said, A century ago, Marcus Garvey inspired millions of our people to unite, believe in ourselves and work together to uplift our race.
 He also gave us a tremendous economic vision and made us believe that we could achieve it.
 He gave us the blueprint.
-TAG TEAM Marketing is here to carry on that work in the 21st century.
+Garvey Nation is here to finish his work in the 21st century.

 Malcolm X (1925-1965) was a Minister in the Nation of Islam, powerful speaker, Pan Africanist, and a courageous advocate for the rights of Black people.
 He was one of the most influential Black people in history.